 I asked about the car, which wasn’t even registered and was told that Mr. Lied To My Face was fixing it for someone and was holding it until they paid him.
 I gave him a week to have it gone and was assured that it would be.

-My gut told me I was being lied to and taken advantage and of course, There was a change in our friendship and she stopped coming over as much.
+My gut told me I was being lied to and taken advantage of.
+There was a change in our friendship and she stopped coming over as much.
 Looking back, she didn’t want to have to answer questions about her son being there.
 There was also a weird incident where I asked Mr. Lied To My Face if he could do us a small favor involving bringing keys to my husband’s job.
 He did it, never saying it was a problem.
 The next day, Mrs. Lied To My Face came over and was angry that I dared ask her husband for a favor.
 To be honest, I almost laughed in her face.
 When you bend over backward for someone and help them financially it shouldn’t be a lot to ask for a small favor.
 Her reaction said a lot about her character.

-By this point they were living in my rental for a year and the time had come to raise the rent.
+By this point, they were living in my rental for a year and the time had come to raise the rent.
 I was still willing to allow them to live there because I felt sorry for the kids.
 They were homeless before I offered to help them and I knew their parents well enough to know they would be again.
 While living in my rental, paying next to nothing for rent, they spent money on tablets, laptops, video games and expensive imported food from a specialized grocery store about 40 miles away.
 Tell me again how you can’s pay the rent I asked for.
 Spend your money as you wish but don’t ask me to lower the rent so you can spend frivolously.

 I updated our rental agreement, increased the rent to the amount I had wanted the previous year, still about half of what I would normally charge.
 I included some new terms including that I would only speak to Mr. Lied To My Face regarding anything about the rental because of how hostile she had become.
 Instead of making things right so their kids would have a safe place to live, they decided to leave instead.